lnbits/lnbits/docs/guide/installation.md

 ./venv/bin/pip install setuptools wheel
 ```

+### poetry

+If your poetry version is less than ^1.2, for `poetry install`, ignore the -- flags, it will install just fine.

 ### Optional: PostgreSQL database

 If you want to use LNbits at scale, we recommend using PostgreSQL as the backend database.
 Install Postgres and setup a database for LNbits: